mochivi/distributed-file-system/docs/deployment.md

 ---

 ## 3. Kubernetes
-An example Helm chart is planned (see issue #61).
+An example Helm chart is planned.
 Until then you can run the containers directly:

 ```yaml